Heritage FAQs

 Scroll sideways

-Exceptional Significance
+1Exceptional Significance

-All places included in Heritage List
+All places included in the heritage list

-Considerable Significance
+2Considerable Significance

-All places included in Heritage List
+All places included in the heritage list

-Some/Moderate Significance
+3Some/Moderate Significance

-Places may be included in Heritage List
+Places may be included in the heritage list.

-Little Significance
+4Little Significance

-Below the threshold for the Heritage List
+Below the threshold for the heritage list.

 Establishment and maintenance of the Heritage List is a requirement of the deemed provisions contained in the Planning and Development (Local Planning Scheme) Regulations 2015 (Regulations).
 Inclusion in the Heritage List will be based on an assessment of cultural heritage significance of a place and the City’s opinion as to whether it is worthy of built heritage conservation.